How This CSA Increased Their Average Sales with Local Line

 Jesse and Meghan use Local Line’s store credit feature to manage their CSA.
 At the beginning of the season, customers can purchase either a small or large share and pay by e-transfer.
 Their credit amount is then uploaded to their account and deducted as they order over the season.
 If credits run out before the end of the season, customers are also able to top up their shares at $100 increments by e-transferring them or paying directly online with credit cards.

 “At first, it was difficult to communicate to our customers how they could continue to purchase our vegetables,” shares Jesse “We only had a one-week notice that the market was going to close, so we asked our customers to check out our website.
-It took a while of people trying to get hold of us to purchase our products and transition all of our information to our online store.
+It took a while for people trying to get hold of us to purchase our products and transition all of our information to our online store.
 Now, our customers are really happy with our online store.
 They like the flexibility of being able to see our entire inventory and picking whatever they want.
 Also, they like being able to just skip weeks with no repercussions, which wasn’t possible with our previous model.”

 After promoting their summer CSA through social media, Jesse and Meghan quickly reached their limit of signups.
 Due to their popularity, they haven’t had to spend much time promoting their CSA!